Soldacium/Corona-Simulation/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm run startServer` for backend server.
-Note that you must first connect to your mongo database at `backend/app.js`
+Note that you must first connect to your own mongo database at `backend/app.js` (keys.js)

 ## Build